luiarthur/play_scala/tictac3D/README.md

 ### To do

-- implement tictac3D in Julia and compare performance
+- implement tictac3D in Julia (without and with `using Lazy`) and compare performance

 [drive]: https://drive.google.com/open?id=0B7Ccueiur0BNbllhVExLTEExME0